Arm Lift Body Contouring

-Upper Arm Reshaping with Birmingham AL Plastic Surgeons
+Upper Arm Reshaping Plastic Surgery

 Arm Lift Candidates

 You may be a candidate for an arm lift if the underside of your upper arms are sagging or appear loose and full due to excess skin and fat.
-A consultation with the plastic surgeons of Hedden & Gunn Plastic Surgery at our Birmingham, Alabama cosmetic surgery center can help you decide if an arm lift is right for you.

-In general, candidates for an arm lift include:
+In general, arm lift candidates include:

 - Adults with significant upper arm skin laxity.